Monarchy in Ontario: Royal associations

 Those in the royal family perform ceremonial duties when on a tour of the province; the royal persons do not receive any personal income for their service, only the costs associated with the exercise of these obligations are funded by both the Canadian and Ontario Crowns in their respective councils.
 Monuments around Ontario mark some of those visits, while others honour a royal personage or event.
-Further, Ontario's monarchical status is illustrated by royal names applied regions, communities, schools, and buildings, many of which may also have a specific history with a member or members of the royal family; for example, Ontario has at least 47 distinct features named for Queen Victoria: one county, one township, 14 populated places, and 31 physical features.
+Further, Ontario's monarchical status is illustrated by royal names applied to regions, communities, schools, and buildings, many of which may also have a specific history with a member or members of the royal family; for example, Ontario has at least 47 distinct features named for Queen Victoria: one county, one township, 14 populated places, and 31 physical features.
 Associations also exist between the Crown and many private organizations within the province; these may have been founded by a royal charter, received a royal prefix, and/or be honoured with the patronage of a member of the royal family.
 Examples include the Royal Hamilton Yacht Club, which is under the patronage of Charles III and received its royal designation from Queen Victoria in 1891, and the Royal Conservatory of Music in Toronto, which, though founded in 1886, was constituted through royal charter by King George VI in 1947.

 The main symbol of the monarchy is the sovereign himself, his image (in portrait or effigy) thus being used to signify government authority.
 A royal cypher or crown may also illustrate the monarchy as the locus of authority, without referring to any specific monarch.
 Further, though the monarch does not form a part of the constitutions of Ontario's honours, they do stem from the Crown as the fount of honour and, so, bear on the insignia symbols of the sovereign.

 History

-The history of the monarchy in Ontario dates back to the 17th century, with French explorers claiming Ontario as a part of New France, a colony established in the name of the king of France.
-Charles II of England later established Rupert's Land, a large territory that included northern Ontario by royal proclamation.
-Following the British conquest of New France in 1760, the western Pays d'en Haut (including most of southern Ontario) remained a part of the British province of Quebec.